 3. Threatening Legal Action Without the Right to Do So

 In order to scare debtors into payment, collectors may threaten legal action, even if they are not authorized to do so by their employer or if they have no intention of actually filing a lawsuit.
 This is illegal.

 Debtors’ prisons no longer exist, and you can’t go to jail simply for failing to pay a debt.

 To shame debtors into a payment, collectors may claim that they’ll tell employers, family members, or friends about the debt.
 Collectors can call third parties to locate you, but they cannot tell any third party, except your attorney, about the debt you owe.

 6. Pretending to Be a Government Agent or Lawyer

 Companies often use misleading names or titles to trick individuals into believing that they are a government agency or a law firm.
 This is another violation of the Fair Debt Collection Practices Act.

 7. Collecting Illegal Fees or Penalties

 The agreement you have with your creditor may allow them to add penalties or fees if you do not pay.
 Collection agencies cannot add on additional fees that fall outside your agreement or contract.

 Do not let debt collectors violate your rights.
 If they break state or federal law, they may be charged fines for each and every violation.
-If you’ve been the victim of an illegal debt collection practice, call Blossom Law at (704) 271-9078 to explore your legal options.
+If you’ve been the victim of an illegal debt collection practice, call Blossom Law at (704) 271-9078 or contact us online to explore your legal options.